St. Michael's Church (Rockland Lake, New York)

-The Church of the St. Michael the Archangel is a former Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Rockland Lake, Rockland County, New York.
+The Church of the St. Michael the Archangel was a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located in Rockland Lake, Rockland County, New York.

 History

-St. Michael's was formed originally as an out-mission of Spring Valley, then an annex of St. Peter's, Haverstraw.
+St. Michael's was originally established as an out-mission of Spring Valley, later becoming an annex of St. Peter's, Haverstraw.
 With the establishment of St. Paul's, Fr.
-John Nageleisen was instructed by Archbishop Michael A. Corrigan to oversee the building of the first Church and School of St. Michael in Rockland Lake in 1901.
+John Nageleisen was instructed by Archbishop Michael A. Corrigan to oversee the building of the first church and school of St. Michael in Rockland Lake in 1901.